WiiConnect24: Functionality

 During an interview with the Japanese newspaper Nikkei Business Publications, Nintendo's CEO, Satoru Iwata, revealed that the WiiConnect24 could be used for the downloading of demos for the Nintendo DS (this was later revealed to be the Nintendo Channel).

 "Let's say your Wii is connected to the Internet in a mode that allows activation on a 24-hour basis.
 This would allow Nintendo to send monthly promotional demos for the DS, during the night, to the Wii consoles in each household.
 Users would wake up each morning, find the LED lamp on their Wii flashing, and know that Nintendo has sent them something.
 They would then be able to download the promotional demo from their Wii systems to their Nintendo DS's."

 According to Nintendo's European micro-site for the Wii, WiiConnect24 could be used to send SMS messages "to family members that are out and about", and exchange pictures and messages with other Wii users.

 Channels

-The following were Wii Menu channels that used WiiConnect24 that were released in North America:
+The following were Wii Menu channels which used WiiConnect24 and were released in North America: